-We’ve been to Rapid City, South Dakota, twice with the kids – once pre-COVID and then again this summer.
+We’ve been to Rapid City, South Dakota, twice with the kids – once pre-COVID and then again in the summer of 2020.
 If you’re thinking about planning a Mount Rushmore visit this summer, read on, since I’ve got a lot of additional activities to round out your trip – and most are outdoors.

 Disclosure: We received complimentary passes to some of the attractions in this post so that I can review them.
 We paid admission to others.